cfengine/documentation/reference/promise-types/processes.markdown

-As an alternative to sending a termination or kill signal to a process, one may call a \`stop script' to perform a graceful shutdown.
+As an alternative to sending a termination or kill signal to a process, one may call a 'stop script' to perform a graceful shutdown.

 #### `restart_class`